 Hiking To Laguna Esmeralda

-The starting point of the trail to Laguna Esmeralda is in Valle de Los Lobos, at about 17 km (10.5 miles) east of Ushuaia, along Ruta 3, where you’ll see a small parking lot and a very clear blue sign pointing to the trail.
+The starting point of the trail to Laguna Esmeralda is in Valle de Los Lobos, about 17 km (10.5 miles) east of Ushuaia, along Ruta 3, where you’ll see a small parking lot and a very clear sign pointing to the trail.
 You’ll have to follow the blue marks to get to the lagoon.

 The initial part of the trail to Laguna Esmeralda goes through a beautiful, somewhat eerie lenga forest.
 You’ll be walking through the forest for roughly 45 minutes before getting to the river.